 The Activity page is the central location to monitor your logs and metrics.

 Search for a specific log entry or metric.

-Filter the results by company, date, and time.
+Filter the results by date and time.

 See how we normalize resources in each of our hubs.
 Select an authenticated instance within the hub to try out the requests.